 Responsible employers would also be well advised to reconsider their existing arrangements and ensure their office holders are protected as they should be.
 Legal claims resulting from company insolvencies can continue for a number of years and take their tool on those involved, so it’s essential corporate officers receive the protection they need.

-If you’re searching for pre-insolvency advice or assistance, please contact Jameson, Smith & Co. today.
+If you’re searching for pre-insolvency advice or assistance, please contact Company Debt. today.
 We have helped hundreds of company directors with their business debt situations by negotiating Time to Pay arrangements with HMRC and providing expert company rescue advice.

 Written by: Mike Smith